rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 ````
 Stream<String> stream = Stream.of("w", "o", "l", "f");
-TreeSet<String> set = stream.collect(TreeSet::new, TreeSet::add,
+TreeSet<String> set = stream.collect(TreeSet::new, TreeSet::add, TreeSet::addAll);
-TreeSet::addAll);
 System.out.println(set); // [f, l, o, w]
 ````

 The collector has three parts as before.
-The supplier creates an empty TreeSet.
-The accumulator adds a single String from the Stream to the TreeSet.
-The combiner adds all of the elements of one TreeSet to another in case the operations were done in parallel and need to be merged.
+The supplier creates an empty `TreeSet`.
+The accumulator adds a single `String` from the Stream to the `TreeSet`.
+The combiner adds all of the elements of one `TreeSet` to another in case the operations were done in parallel and need to be merged.

 We started with the long signature because that’s how you implement your own